prettydiff/share-file-systems/documentation/commands.md

    - Prints the current version number and date to the shell.

 ## websocket
-Launches a localhost HTTP service and web sockets so that the web tool is automatically refreshed once code changes in the local file system.
+Launches a localhost web socket server.

 ### Examples
 1. `share websocket`